Technorely/tendermint/docs/app-dev/app-development.md

 executing state transitions that have not been finalized.

-To formalize the distinction further, two explicit ABCI connections are made between Tendermint Core and the application: the mempool connection and the consensus connection.
+To formalize the distinction further, two explicit ABCI connections are made between Tenderely Core and the application: the mempool connection and the consensus connection.
 We also make a third connection, the query connection, to query the local state of the app.